 JAAM prefers emailed submissions.
 Send to firstname.lastname@example.org, using ‘JAAM submission’ (or similar) in your subject line, so we know it’s not spam.
 Include your submission(s) in the body of your email.
 If you have particular formatting, you can also include your submissions in an attachment (.doc, .rtf, .pdf or any image file type is ok for images).
-If you don’t have email, you can post submissions to:

 PO Box 25239